Norma Dumont: Ultimate Fighting Championship

-Dumont faced Macy Chiasson on May 7, 2022 at UFC 274.
+Dumont faced Macy Chiasson on May 7, 2022, at UFC 274.
 At the weigh-ins, Dumont weighed in at 146.5 pounds, half a pound over the women's featherweight non-title fight limit.
 The bout proceeded at catchweight, with Dumont forfeiting 30% of her purse to Chiasson.
 Dumont lost the fight via split decision.

 Dumont faced promotional newcomer Danyelle Wolf on September 10, 2022, at UFC 279.
 She won the fight via unanimous decision.

-Dumont is scheduled to face Karol Rosa April 22, 2023 at UFC Fight Night 222.
+Dumont faced Karol Rosa April 22, 2023, at UFC Fight Night 222.
+She won the fight via unanimous decision.

+Dumont faced Chelsea Chandler on July 15, 2023, at UFC Fight Night 224.
+She won the fight by unanimous decision.

+Dumont was scheduled Yana Santos on January 13, 2024, at UFC Fight Night 234.
+However, Santos pulled out due to a broken nose and the bout was cancelled.

+Dumont faced Germaine de Randamie on April 6, 2024, at UFC Fight Night 240.
+She won the bout again by unanimous decision.

+Dumont faced Irene Aldana on September 14, 2024, at UFC 306.
+She won the fight by unanimous decision.

+Dumont was scheduled to face former UFC Women's Bantamweight Champion Raquel Pennington on September 13, 2025, at UFC Fight Night 259.
+However, Pennington had to withdraw due to an undisclosed injury, so the bout was removed from the card.

+Shortly after the cancellation of her previous bout, it was announced that Dumont would face Ketlen Vieira on November 1, 2025 at UFC Fight Night 263.
+Dumont won the fight by split decision.
+6 out of 7 media outlets scored the bout for Vieira.